KeviinYepes/programming-notes/Conceptos React .md

 3. Build dynamic applications.
 4. Good performance.

-# Conceptos básicos de React
+# Basic concepts of React

 ## Componentes
 A component is an independent and reusable part of the user interface.